magao-x/handbook/observers/usepolicy.rst

 survey of nearby young stars to look for planetary mass companions using the H-alpha accretion signature.
 Collaborations within the context of this survey are welcome, contact Laird Close (lclose@arizona.edu) to discuss.

 This project is one of the key performance drivers of the first phase of MagAO-X, and one of our main motivations for developing this instrument.
 As such, many of the well-known targets are reserved as part of this survey.
 Below is the current list of reserved targets, which will be updated periodically as we revise selection criteria, and before the proposal cycle for planned runs.
-(The below list is currently only for 2020B).

 .. list-table:: Reserved Targets
    :header-rows: 1